One of America’s true sports legends has just been tossed into the dustbin of history at Coney Island.

 Heroes?
 You betcha:

 • Devito was a two-time champion in the early 1990s whose greatest achievement came when he defeated Orio Ito, a tiny Japanese eater, in a one-on-one stuff-your-faceoff under the Brooklyn Bridge.
-Ito was the first of a wave of challengers who would soon come from the Land of the Rising Bun, but Devito sent her packing, forestalling the complete invasion by at least three years.
+Ito was the first of a wave of challengers who would soon come from the Land of the Rising Bun, but Devito sent her packing.

-• Hardy was the game’s first African-American star, a man who was better known, and better respected, in the Marcy Houses than Michael Jordan or Stephon Marbury.
+• Hardy was the game’s first African-American star, a man who was better known in the Marcy Houses than Michael Jordan or Stephon Marbury.

 • Legendary Las Vegas Lothario Cary DeGrossa competed in a Hefner-esque bathrobe and gave the game its most-lasting legacy: the Bunnettes, a group of red, white and blue-clad groupies who became delicious figures on the circuit.